-William C. Menard, an Associate of the Firm, is a leading immigration law and deportation defense attorney.
+William C. Menard, an Associate of Norris McLaughlin, is a leading immigration law and deportation defense attorney.

 Prior to that, in law school, William was selected to join his school’s prestigious Moot Court Honor Society.
 As a part of Moot Court, he earned the Joseph T. Tinnelly Best Brief Award for his year, and was twice chosen to argue in the Philip C. Jessup International Moot Court Competition, the largest and most respected moot court competition in the world.
 While an undergraduate student, William worked for the Claremont Courier, a Los Angeles-area newspaper, where he covered numerous areas as a journalist, including U.S. Congressional campaigns, immigration in Southern California, healthcare and abortion rights, and more.
 He also interned for a New York labor and employment law firm and worked as a public relations representative for the Harlem Children’s Society, promoting a New York-based organization that helped bright children from underprivileged backgrounds and communities pursue college degrees and careers in math and science.